sixcious/infy-scroll/README.md

 I'm super sorry, but starting in Version 0.8, these two collections have been merged into your [Saves](https://github.com/sixcious/infy-scroll/wiki/Saves).
 The reason I had to merge them is because of how complex the activation code has become.
 As you can imagine, it became extremely hard to manage four different collections: Saves, Regular Database, Save Whitelist, and Custom Database.
 I decided to invest heavily into further developing Saves.

 #### Can you help me make it work with a specific website?
 I really wish I could!
-Please see the [Sticky Thread](https://github.com/sixcious/infy-scroll/issues/50) for a potential solution.
+Please see the [Sticky](https://github.com/sixcious/infy-scroll/issues/50) for a potential solution.

 #### Why can't Infy Scroll execute custom scripts?
 Unfortunately, because browsers strongly discourage this from a security standpoint (especially now that Manifest V3 is out!).
 However, there's a workaround: you can write your own custom scripts inside a Userscript Manager (like [Violentmonkey](https://github.com/violentmonkey/violentmonkey)) by listening for Custom Events that Infy triggers whenever a new node or page has been appended or by implementing a [MutationObserver](https://developer.mozilla.org/docs/Web/API/MutationObserver).
 Feel free to read the [Scripts and Styles](https://github.com/sixcious/infy-scroll/wiki/Scripts-and-Styles) section for examples and more information.